-Effects in the field of: (in accordance with appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019)

-G.K1 The graduate knows and understands basics of development and mechanisms of immune system activity, including specific and non-specific mechanisms of humoral and cellular immunity (C.W21) G.K2 The graduate knows and understands major histocompatibility complex (C.W.22) G.K3 The graduate knows and understands types of hypersensitivity reactions, types of immunodeficiency and basics of immunomodulation (C.W23) G.K4 The graduate knows and understands issues in the field of tumor immunology (C.W24) G.K5 The graduate knows and understands causes, symptoms, principles of diagnosis and therapeutic management in relation to the most common internal diseases occurring in adults and their complications: 8) allergic diseases, including anaphylaxis, anaphylactic shock and angioedema (E.W7 p.
-8)

-G.S1 The graduate is able to use the antigen-antibody reaction in current modifications and techniques for the diagnosis of infectious, allergic, autoimmune and neoplastic diseases and blood diseases (C.U8) G.S2 The graduate is able to associate the f tissue and organ damage with clinical signs, history and results of laboratory tests (C.U11)
+Code and numbe learning in accor standards of lear dance with Effects in the field of: (in accordance with appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019) Knowledge - Gra aduate knows and understands: G.K1 The graduate knows and understands basics of development and mechanisms of immune system activity, including specific and non-specific mechanisms of humoral and cellular immunity (C.W21) G.K2 The graduate knows and understands major histocompatibility complex (C.W.22) G.K3 0 te knows and understands types of hypersensitivity reactions, types of immunodeficiency and basics of dulation (C.W23) G.K4 The graduate knows and understands issues in the field of tumor immunology (C.W24) G.K5 relation to t te knows and understands causes, symptoms, principles of diagnosis and therapeutic management in the most common internal diseases occurring in adults and their complications: 8) allergic diseases, naphylaxis, anaphylactic shock and angioedema (E.W7 p.
+8) Skills- Graduate' is able to: G.S1 0 te is able to use the antigen-antibody reaction in current modifications and techniques for the diagnosis s, allergic, autoimmune and neoplastic diseases and blood diseases (C.U8) G.S2 The graduat tests (C.U11 te is able to associate the f tissue and organ damage with clinical signs, history and results of laboratory L)

-^{} In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.
+\ In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.